mohammad-agus/shipment-vehicle-routing-program/README.md

 ```
 python project.py
 ```
-Enter some inputs that program will be prompted, for example:
+Enter some inputs that the program will be prompted, for example:
 * path to CSV file: `input.csv`, that contains this data:

 | id          | lat                | long               | delivery_amount | service |